-For public and Indian housing funding, Section 3 is applicable to any jobs and contracting opportunities that arise in administration, management, service, maintenance and construction.
+For public and Indian housing funding, Section 3 is applicable to any jobs and contracting opportunities that arise in administration, management, service, maintenance, and construction.
 For the other housing and community development funding, Section 3 is applicable only to jobs that arise in connection with construction or rehabilitation, and only if the funding is more than established thresholds.
 Examples of eligible types of other housing and community development projects include housing construction or rehabilitation; public works projects, such as waterfront redevelopment; retail and restaurant development; development of entertainment facilities; and, other related infrastructure.
 The way HUD has established thresholds for contractors enables recipients and contractors to avoid Section 3 by making sure that they break up all construction activities (such as housing rehabilitation) into small contracts less than the \$100,000 threshold, even if the contractor is receiving much more HUD money to do the same construction work (for example, rehabilitating many homes).

-The HUD notice implementing RAD limits Section 3 to construction, rehabilitation, and repair work that arises from the conversions of public housing and Moderate Rehabilitation units to project-based vouchers or to project-based Section 8.
+The HUD Notice implementing the public housing (RAD) limits Section 3 to construction, rehabilitation, and repair work that arises from the conversions of public housing and Moderate Rehabilitation units to project-based vouchers or to project-based Section 8.
 Once the conversion is complete, future rehabilitation or repair work is not subject to Section 3.

 One HUD administrative decision regarding the program is of special note.
 In April 2004, HUD issued a decision that the City of Long Beach, California, violated Section 3 because Section 3 new hires worked significantly less than 30% of the hours worked by all new hires.
 This decision is important because the standard of 30% of new hires can be easily manipulated with a hiring surge at the end of the contract period and therefore frustrate the purpose of Section 3.
-Using the standard of 30% of the hours worked each year by the new hires is much better and is consistent with the Section 3 goal of creating employment opportunities for low income individuals to the "greatest extent feasible."
+Using the standard of 30% of the hours worked each year by the new hires would be much better and is consistent with the Section 3 goal of creating employment opportunities for low income individuals to the "greatest extent feasible."

 There is a HUD-established complaint procedure for individuals and businesses to use for violations of Section 3.
-Complaints are filed with the FHEO Regional offices.
+Complaints are filed with FHEO Regional offices.
 HUD has responded favorably to some complaints that have been filed.
-There is no publicly available data on the number of complaints that have been filed or their resolution, but HUD could make such information available.